Disclaimer: I serve as the Co-Chair of the IGF-USA, along with my Co-Chair Melinda Clem.

 It is also an opportunity for businesses and organizations with an online presence, both big and small, to learn about the technical and governance environments that they operate in.

-The annual conference is happening July 25, in Washington, DC.
 Below is a list of topics, based on community feedback, that will be presented during the conference.
 It is free and open to all participants.
-For those that cannot attend in person, Livestream will be made available.
+You can register here.

 A Growing National Presence for a National Initiative